Lady Guo (wife of Wang Yan)

 Lady Guo (died 300), was a Chinese businesswoman and influential imperial favorite.

+Lady Guo was a daughter of Guo Yu (郭豫; courtesy name Taining (泰宁)); Guo Yu was a younger brother of Guo Zhan (郭展; courtesy name Taishu (泰舒)).
+Both Guo Yu and Guo Zhan were sons of Guo Pei, a younger brother of the Wei general Guo Huai.
+One of Guo Pei's daughters was married to Wei/Jin official Jia Chong.

-She was married to Wang Yan and the cousin of empress Jia Nanfeng, de facto regent of China.
+Lady Guo was married to Wang Yan.
+She was also the cousin of empress Jia Nanfeng (daughter of Jia Chong), de facto regent of China during the reign of Jia's husband Emperor Hui of Jin.
 She was a favorite of her cousin the empress and became famous as a businesswoman when she used her position to accumulate a fortune through the beneficial contacts she acquired through her relationship with the empress.